 - a.
-In fall 2012, during the strategic planning retreat (Fall Fling), distance education was identified in two strategic objectives as a means to support the College's access and student success goals.
-The strategic objectives were incorporated in Moorpark College Strategic Plan 2013-2016. - b.
+In fall 2012, during the strategic planning retreat (Fall Fling), Distance Education was identified in two strategic objectives as a means to support the College's access and student success goals (Evidence C.2.1).
+SCREEN SHOT OF 2 PAGES 12 AND 13 IN STRATEGIC PLANS - b.
 Beginning spring 2013, as part of its strategic planning and student success and equity efforts, the College examined program success rates for onsite versus online courses.
-This analysis revealed a lower completion and success rate for distance education classes than onsite classes across the campus.
-Based on these data, the College slowed distance education growth and focused on understanding barriers to success and improving online success and completion rates across disciplines. - c.
-In fall 2013, after assessing needs for more purposeful planning of distance education based on completion and success rates and informal discussions with staff and faculty through the program review process, the executive vice president appointed a distance education Workgroup.
-The workgroup researched, analyzed and developed an updated distance education addendum to the course outline of record that would more thoroughly address the need for regular and effective instructor-initiated contact and student interaction. - d.
-In fall 2014, the executive vice president convened a Distance Education Advisory Committee with three main goals: - i. develop and promote best practices - ii. advise on professional development - iii. monitor and document compliance with state regulations and accreditation standards - e.
-In fall 2015, the College created a full standing Distance Education Committee authorized by the Academic Senate to more formally guide Distance Education at the College and was incorporated into the Making Decisions at Moorpark College 2015-17. - f.
+This analysis revealed a lower completion and success rate for Distance Education classes than onsite classes across the campus.
+Based on these data, the College slowed Distance Education growth and focused on understanding barriers to success and improving online success and completion rates across disciplines. - c.
+In fall 2013, after assessing needs for more purposeful planning of Distance Education based on completion and success rates and informal discussions with staff and faculty through the program review process, the Executive Vice President appointed a Distance Education Workgroup.
+The workgroup researched, analyzed and developed an updated Distance Education Addendum to the Course Outline of Record that would more thoroughly address the need for regular and effective instructor-initiated contact and student interaction. - d.
+In fall 2014, the Executive Vice President convened a Distance Education Advisory - Committee with three main goals (Evidence X): - i. develop and promote best practices - ii. advise on professional development - iii. monitor and document compliance with state regulations and accreditation standards - e.
+In fall 2015, the College created a full standing Distance Education Committee authorized by the Academic Senate to more formally guide Distance Education at the College.
+(Evidence: minutes) - f.
 During the 2014-15 academic year, the College conducted a gap analysis as part of its ongoing institutional effectiveness process.
-Gaps in distance education services and needs were assessed, leading the College to determine a need for a distance education coordinator.
-In spring 2015, the position was created and in summer 2015 the College hired a 20% faculty distance education coordinator.
+Gaps in Distance Education services and needs were assessed, leading the College to determine a need for a Distance Education Coordinator.
+In spring 2015, the position was created and in summer 2015 the College hired a 20% faculty DE Coordinator.